 We seem to be telling them more often, there seems to be more genuine interest in what things were like “back in the day” and how we got to where we are today… and I’ve realized that this kind of thing only happens in the presence of something truly special.
 When people are invested in something, care about it, and dare I say are even fascinated by it, they want to know more about how it came to be and what things were like in the formative years.
 Was all of this deliberate?
 Did it happen by accident?
 What worked?
 What didn’t?
 What was unexpected?
 Who were the key players?

 After all is said and done, an enduring truth for us is that one thing… maybe the thing… that makes Think Company unique is that even after all of this time, what we do and how we do it (see our Core Values) is still a direct response to what we see broken in the way some others service their clients, treat their employees, and engage in their community and the world.
 If that sounds audacious, I’m good with that—because we’ve demonstrated through our actions and commitments to our clients, employees, community, and world that we mean what we say.

 A new client recently asked us during the vetting process, “What has changed about your approach over your ten years as a company?
 What has remained constant?”
 What has changed is all about tactics, skills, offerings, deliverables… but what has remained constant are those actions and commitments, and the reasons we perform and make them.

 As this year draws to a close I could recap the achievements and the numerous awards of 2016, but none of them make me prouder than those simple promises, and this amazing group of diverse Thinkers standing shoulder to shoulder making good on them.
-Think Brownstone, soon to be Think Company, is a little microcosm of how I want the world to be (on so many levels), and just maybe, we can be an example for others.
+Think Company is a little microcosm of how I want the world to be (on so many levels), and just maybe, we can be an example for others.
 We’re not perfect, but we keep learning, growing, respecting, and loving—and that makes all the difference.